 Before you buy another bottle of that lotion, check to see if it has polysorbate 20.

-What is Polysorbate 20?
+What is Polysorbate 20 in Skincare?

 In its original form, polysorbate is a harmless sorbitol, which is a sugar alcohol.
-For its use in personal care products, however, it's treated with ethylene oxide—thus, the name “polysorbate 20,” because it's treated with 20 parts of ethylene oxide.
+For its use in personal care products, however, it's treated with ethylene oxide.
+Thus, the name “polysorbate 20,” because it's treated with 20 parts of ethylene oxide.

-More Concerns about 1,4-Dioxane
+More Concerns about 1,4-Dioxane in Cosmetics

 The Organic Consumers Organization, adopting information from the Campaign for Safe Cosmetics, released a fact sheet on 1,4-dioxane.
 They report that the levels of 1,4-dioxane found in many personal care products are 1,000 times higher than those found to cause cancer in animal studies.
 They add that according to the FDA, “Skin absorption studies demonstrated that dioxane readily penetrates animal and human skin from various types of vehicles.”

-Other Potential Concerns
+Other Polysorbate 20 Toxicity Concerns

 The concern is even greater for young children.

 How to Avoid Polysorbate 20 in Skin Care?